Byron/prodash/README.md

 ## Limitations

+* the *line renderer* is inherently limited in the amount of progress it can display without visual artifacts.
 * it does copy quite some state each time it displays progress information and messages
 * The underlying sync data structure, `dashmap`, does not document every use of unsafe
   * I also evaluated `evmap`, which has 25% less uses of unsafe, but a more complex interface.